jashkenas/coffeescript/CONTRIBUTING.md

 * Use the same coding style as the rest of the [codebase](https://github.com/jashkenas/coffeescript/tree/master/src).
 If you’re just getting started with CoffeeScript, there’s a nice [style guide](https://github.com/polarmobile/coffeescript-style-guide).

+### Documentation
 * In your pull request, do not add documentation to `index.html` or re-build the minified `coffeescript.js` file.
 We’ll do those things before cutting a new release.
 You _should,_ however, commit the updated compiled JavaScript files in `lib`.

+* You can generate the docs via `cake doc:site` or `cake doc:site:watch`.
+We do recommend to firstly use `cake doc:site:watch`, and then, from another separate tab, run `sudo http-server -p 80` from the docs folder (`/docs/`).

+Note: `http-server` is installed via `npm install --global http-server` to serve them from http://localhost.